artik12ar/nginx-apache-nodejs-mysql-phpmyadmin/README.md

 ## Introduction

 Setting up nginx as reverse proxy that forward traffic to apache web server to serve PHP and nodejs application using different port.
-Self reference only easy for me to refer next time when needed.

 ## Requirements
 - nginx